Meet Sean Tarwater

 Sean Tarwater was the President of his HOA in River Ridge Farms for 5 years.
 Throughout those years, the HOA was able to build up a large contingency fund for future projects or devastating losses.
 He was able to accomplish this, not by raising dues, but through offering transparency in the actions of the board and allowing input and feedback from all the residents.
 Under his leadership, he required a bid process for any work hired out and a committee vote before awarding any contracts, continuing to promote transparency throughout the process.
 By implementing these practices, he was able to guarantee that the best choice was made for the neighborhood.
 This brought the community together and provided a level of trust that the association was doing the right thing for the neighborhood and not just for those on the board.
 Sean brought this level of transparency with him to Topeka!

-Tarwater is tough on crime.
+Sean Tarwater is tough on crime.
 One of the first undertakings that Sean accomplished as the President of his HOA was to bring the community together to tackle a growing epidemic of crime.
-The crimes experienced were mostly ones of circumstance but they were escalating in River Ridge Farms.mst4 Sean had a rally against crime at his home and called upon the Johnson County Sheriff’s Depart and Major Darryl Reece.
-Over one hundred people from his neighborhood and other surrounding areas attended as Major Reece reviewed all the crimes and laid the groundwork for what we needed to be done to extinguish the crime.
+The crimes experienced were mostly ones of circumstance but they were escalating in River Ridge Farms.mst4 Sean had a rally against crime at his home and called upon the Johnson County Sheriff’s Department and Major Darryl Reece.
+Over one hundred people from his neighborhood and other surrounding areas attended as Major Reece reviewed all the crimes and laid the groundwork for what we needed to be done to eradicate the crime.
 That week the neighborhood started a volunteer night patrol, led by Mike Lane.
 Several of the homeowners, including Sean and his sons, take two-hour shifts throughout the night to circle the neighborhood.
 They remind neighbors to close their garages and turn on lights.
 The patrol communicates directly with the Sheriff’s department when there is any suspicious activity.
 Because of this night patrol volunteer team, River Ridge has the lowest crime statistics in all of Johnson County.
 Sean will support law enforcement by providing them with adequate funding and the best technology available.
 He will offer them protections and pay them more under his proposed HERO bill.